lulu814/TripPlanner/README.md

 - step1: Fork this [repository]
 - step2: git clone to local machine from your own repository
     - git clone https://github.com/YOUR-USERNAME/TripPlanner (replace YOUR-USERNAME with your repository)
-- step3: configure git to sync your fork with the original dronbot-backend repository
+- step3: configure git to sync your fork with the original repository
-    - `cd your_listed_directory` which is the location of the fork you cloned in step2 (around-delivery-backend)
+    - `cd your_listed_directory` which is the location of the fork you cloned in step2
     - `git remote -v`
     ```
     > origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch)